druxorey/code-practices/_exercises/S04-EN-functions.md

 8) **E08-rectangle-intersection**: Using the function developed in problem 7, create a function that takes as input two rectangles and determines if any vertex of the 1st rectangle is contained in the 2nd rectangle.

 9) **E09-bank-account**: Create a program that simulates a bank account.
 It should allow you to deposit, withdraw, and check the account balance.

+10) **E10-rock-paper-scissors**: Create a program that simulates the game rock-paper-scissors.
+The program should allow the user to play against the computer.